-- You can right-click outside of a grid to access system information and other tasks. - You can also right-click any field in a grid to access additional tasks related to the field.
+- Right-click outside of a grid to access system information and other tasks. - · Right-click any field in a grid to access additional tasks related to the field.

 Understanding Basic Types of Data

 During data entry, you may need to enter the following basic types of data.